App-Based vs Office-Based Physical Therapy for Shoulder Surgery

 The trial information does not specify whether you need to stop taking your current medications.

-Is app-based physical therapy safe for shoulder surgery recovery?
+What prior data suggests that this app-based physical therapy is safe for shoulder surgery rehabilitation?

 Who Is on the Research Team?